Blocking software is a type of computer programme or app that stops you looking at specific websites or services.

 www.netnanny.com – Netnanny is a general blocking software and has capability on Windows computers, ioS, and Android phones.

-What if I don’t want to add blocking software, what other strategies can I put in place?
+What other strategies can I put in place?

-If you would like to stop receiving email or text message marketing from gambling operators, you can find more information here.
+If you would like to stop receiving email or text message marketing from gambling businesses, you can find more information here.